M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

-In \Cref{eq:delta}, we calculate how far the current output is away from the setpoint $\setpoint$, which gets passed through a moving average in \Cref{eq:delta_ma} with $\xi_d$ being the coefficient of moving average in \Cref{eq:delta_ma}~\citep{rezende2018taming}. $\mu$ is the output of the controller in \Cref{eq:pid}, $K_I$ is the control gain for PI (proportional-integration) ~\cite{johnson2005pid} like control, $K_I\delta_I^{(k+1)}$ is component wise multiplication, $\exp$ and $\max$ are computed component wise, $v_{sat}$ is the exponential shoulder saturation, $\mu_{clip}$ is the upper bound for $\mu$.
+In \Cref{eq:delta}, we calculate how far the current output is away from the setpoint $\setpoint$, which gets passed through a moving average in \Cref{eq:delta_ma} with $\xi_d$ being the coefficient of moving average in \Cref{eq:delta_ma}~\citep{rezende2018taming}. $\mu$ is the output of the controller in \Cref{eq:pid}, $K_I$ is the control gain for PI (proportional-integration)~\citep{johnson2005pid} like control, $K_I\delta_I^{(k+1)}$ is component wise multiplication, $\exp$ and $\max$ are computed component wise, $v_{sat}$ is the exponential shoulder saturation, which defines the maximum rate of change of multipliers. $\mu_{clip}$ is the upper bound for $\mu$.
 Note that $\mu_{clip}$ determines the dynamic range of $\mu$ while $v_{sat}$ determines an upper bound about how fast $\mu$ changes.